BlueBrain/hpcbench/docs/index.rst

 How to create a new benchmark Python module?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to augment the number of benchmarks utilities supported
+It is possible to create your own benchmark based on a tool that has not been so far supported
-by HPCBench by writing Python code in a separate module.

-``ben-tpl`` is an utility which helps to create such modules.
+by HPCBench.
+This is done by generating an external plugin scaffold using ``ben-tpl`` and
+implementing the benchmark execution and metrics parsing inside the generated classes.

+Here is the basic workflow:

 1. First create a default JSON file describing the Python module:
     ``ben-tpl benchmark -g config.json``